Media Systems¶

 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 This allows for synchronised multi-room audio on multiple devices.

-When searching for an Airplay device, execute shairport-sync
+When searching for an AirPlay device, execute shairport-sync

 on DietPi.